From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Step-by-Step Delensing Process: Techniques and Implementation

-where $\langle \rangle_{\ell}$ denotes the average over the multipole range $2200 < \ell < 2600$ for temperature and $700 < \ell < 1000$ for polarization.
-This range is not strictly defined and is somewhat empirical, but it is chosen to suppress noisy modes at the smallest scales, where lensing reconstruction primarily relies on CMB information, as suggested in \cite{belkner2024cmb}.
 Additionally, we apply an apodized mask to reduce the creation of spurious gradients at the mask boundary \cite{namikawa2013bias} with an apodization scale of $6'$, which has been shown to significantly accelerate the convergence of the iterative filtering process, particularly for temperature filtering.

 Using the following relation, we derive a raw estimator for the lensing potential:

 where the gradient mode $\hat g_{LM}$ is the quantity of interest, while the curl mode $\hat c_{LM}$ is expected to be negligible.